baffles/projects.baf.cc/source/motorcycle/1125chargingsystem.md

 	I, also, opted to purchase 1000 feet.
 Somewhere around 150 feet is required, however, I was quoted a significantly lower price when buying in bulk, such that 1000 feet barely cost more than the 150 required.
 The decision to purchase extra turned out to be a good one.
 * Epoxy - Duralco 4461.
-This stuff is fairly expensive, though research indicates it's quite durable, good at penetating windings, and is eletrically resistant properties.
+This stuff is fairly expensive, though research indicates it's quite durable, good at penetrating windings, and is electrically resistant properties.
 It is rated to 500F, which slightly higher than the rating of the wire.
 The epoxy is important for holding the windings in place against engine vibration.
 * Rescue tape - high temperature, self-fusing silicone tape.
 I used this as wrapping around the junctions where the stator windings hook to the harness.
 It's oil/chemical resistant, electrically insulative, and can withstand high temperature.